xyproto/Skeleton-Algernon/README.md

 - Around 400 lines of CSS unminified and with comments
 - It's a starting point, not a UI framework
 - No compiling or installing...just vanilla CSS

+Algernons allows for rapid development cycles, where the page is updated in the browser when the file is saved in the editor, together with Amber and GCSS.

 ## Browser support